MartinHowitt/github-slideshow/_posts/0000-01-02-MartinHowitt.md

+---
+layout: slide
+title: "Welcome to our second slide!"
+---
-this is my content.
+This is my file.
-There is other content like it, but this one is mine.
+There are others like it, but this one is mine.

+Use the left arrow to go back!